groda/the_ultimate_gitignore_guide/README.md

 This command will scan all files and folders in your current directory and check whether they're going to be ignored according to the directives in `.gitignore`.
 For files that are going to get ignored the `.gitignore` rule is also indicated (line number in `.gitignore`) when using the option `-v`.

-Credit for the `find` command: [this answer on Stackoverflow](https://stackoverflow.com/a/467053) (_Git command to show which specific files are ignored by .gitignore_).
+Credit for the `find` command: [this answer on Stackoverflow](https://stackoverflow.com/a/467053) (“_Git command to show which specific files are ignored by .gitignore_”).

 # What happens to files that were being tracked before adding `.gitignore`?